60 Father-Son Activities to Strengthen the Bond

 5. Mock Interview

-Acting as a reporter and interviewing your son is probably an easy way of knowing your son better.
-Questions can be asked in turns, and make sure not to judge your son from his replies.
-This activity can help understand the younger generation and make him face his fears as he graduates to adulthood.
+Acting as a reporter and interviewing your son is probably an easy way to know your son better.
+Questions can be asked in turns, and make sure not to judge your son based on his replies.
+This activity can help understand the younger generation and make them face their fears as they graduate to adulthood.

 6. Undertaking Construction Project

-Activities like painting, playing with a Lego set, or making a construction project with your son is a perfect way to teach him planning, precision, and other life lessons that can be applied for enhancing academic performances.
+Activities like painting, playing with a Lego set, or making a construction project with your son are a perfect way to teach him planning, precision, and other life lessons that can be applied for enhancing academic performance.

 7. Grilling